FACEGOOD/FACEGOOD-Audio2Face/README.md

 The testing data, Maya model, and ue4 test project can be downloaded from the link below.

+the index of dataset 4-16 is for trainning.

 [data_all](https://pan.baidu.com/s/1CGSzn639PUE7cUYnX4I3fQ) code : n6ty

 [GoogleDrive](https://drive.google.com/drive/folders/1r7b7sfMebhtG0NSZk1yHzMaHRosb8xd1?usp=sharing)